-In order to track functioning of this network, a central archive of high-level network transactions is needed.
+To track functioning of this network, a central archive of high-level network transactions is needed.
 At the same time, it is also important to protect the confidentiality of researcher queries by limiting the information in this archive to only those characteristics of the transactions or queries that are relevant to monitoring and auditing.